greatday4april/Full-stack-Developer-Interview-Questions-and-Answers/README.md

 #### [[⬆]](#toc) <a name='architecture'>Architecture:</a>

 - **Design principles**

   - DRY: Do not Repeat Yourself, write reusable code
   - KISS: Keep It Simple, Stupid
   - Separation of Concerns: Separate program into different sections(folder / file) for different purpose

+    - Why?
+      - Easier to add new feature
+      - Easier to optimize
+      - Easier to test
+      - Fixing and debugging are easier because each piece are independent

   - Single source of truth: Structure data models so that every data is only kept at once place and any usage of that data should be by reference only.

 - **REST**(Representational state transfer) Every URI refers to a resource, and through the verbs GET, POST, PUT, DELETE, the client can operate on the resource on the server
 - **RPC** is usually used for data transmission between service and service.
 And usually each RPC Url corresponds to a function, instead of a resource.
 It's similar to calling a function remotely
 - **Microservices** are a style of software architecture that divide the system into small and independent services that collaborate with each other. (for example you have a Python program handles machine learning, but Ruby on Rails program serves as webserver, and they communicate with each other using, say RPC)